simonepri/upash/readme.md

 ## Why a Unified API?
-A [simple search on npm](https://www.npmjs.com/search?q=password%20hashing) should be enough to convince you that there are lots of packages that deals with password hashing.
+A [simple search on npm](https://www.npmjs.com/search?q=password%20hashing) should be enough to convince you that there are lots of packages that deal with password hashing.
 Some of them are strong and secure, while others are old and unmaintained.
 The only thing they _have in common_ is that each of them have their own API!